HigherOrderCO/HVM/WHY_HOVM_MATTERS.md

 HOVM can be as expressive as Haskell, as memory-efficient as Rust, all while having the potential to run in thousands of cores, like CUDA.
 If these look like extraordinary claims, that's because they are.
-But don't worry, I'll back them up with extraordinary evidence, and explain how each one of these is possible, in a friendly, intuitive way.
+But don't worry, I'll back them up with extraordinary evidence, and explain how each one of these is possible.

-If you know me, you'll be aware the idea for HOVM existed before (Formality's old runtime), but, up to a few months ago, the real-world efficiency of its implementations was still 20-30x behind GHC, which negated the theoretical advantages listed above.
+Note: if you know my work, you'll be aware the idea for HOVM existed before (Formality's old runtime), but, up to a few months ago, the real-world efficiency of its implementations was still 20-30x behind GHC, which negated the theoretical advantages listed above.
 Thanks to a recent breakthrough in the memory layout, we were able to completely redesign the runtime, and reach a peak speed of **2.5 billion rewrites per second** on my machine.
 That's **50x** more than the previous implementation, and enough to compete with GHC.

 Benchmarks
 ----------